-This is a base class for both CaptureData and CaptureDataAllBuilders and abstracts away much of the common functionaltiy between the two classes.
-Cannot be initialzed directly as it contains an abstract method and raises TypeError if tried.
+This is a base class for both CaptureData and CaptureDataAllBuilders and abstracts away much of the common functionality between the two classes.
+Cannot be initialized directly as it contains an abstract method and raises TypeError if tried.
 It is initialized with the following arguments:

-data_name (str) The name of data to be captured.
+data name (str) The name of data to be captured.
 Same as in yieldMetricsValue.